 According to article 5 of Law 4303/2014 (a new article 27A was incorporated in the Law 4172/2013), which is applicable to Greek financial institutions, including leasing and factoring companies, deferred tax assets that have been or will be recognized due to losses from the Private Sector Involvement ('PSI') and the Greek State Debt Buyback Program, accumulated provisions and other general losses due to credit risk in relation to existing receivables as of 31 December 2014 (excluding any receivables raised for Group companies or connected parties), will be converted into directly enforceable claims (tax credit) against the Greek State, provided that the after tax accounting result for the period, is a loss.
-As at 30 June 2015, deferred tax assets eligible for conversion to tax credits amounted to € 3,667 million.
+As at 30 September 2015, taking into consideration the amendment of article 27A of Law 4172/2013, by Law 4340/2015 as mentioned below, deferred tax assets eligible for conversion to tax credits amounted to € 4,078 million.